lfkeitel/dotfiles/README.md

 ## TL;DR

-Run `./install.sh` from the repo root to install/configure the above.
+Run `./install.ps1` from the repo root to install/configure the above.

 ## Structure

-The main installer is `install.sh` at the root.
+The main installer is `install.ps1` at the root.
 Each configured system/section is in a separate script.
 If a system has a folder for configuration files, the installer is in that folder.
 Otherwise it's in `other`.
 DO NOT run an install script by itself.
-Use the root `install.sh` script with a section parameter to configure a single application.
+Use the root `install.ps1` script with a section parameter to configure a single application.

 The installer can take an optional argument to run a specific installer.